Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Confusion from Pop II stars and dependence on galaxy properties

 At lower redshifts, the contamination level may be higher as galaxies grow more massive.
 On the other hand, only fairly young stellar populations contribute to the HeII emission.
 As our results are found to be largely independent from the average properties of the emitting stellar populations, a first-order estimate of the expected level of confusion from enriched populations in massive, star-forming halos may be obtained by extrapolating our $L_\mathrm{HeII1640}$ vs SFR relation at $z \sim 6 - 9$.
 To this aim, the third panel of Figure~\ref{fig:HeIILuminosity_PopIIConfusion} shows a linear fit of this relation for our fiducial \texttt{Cloudy} models (Section~\ref{sec:methods_NEL}), considering the SFR averaged over 10~Myr:

 If we assume that at best one or two Pop~III-forming clumps may be found in low-redshift halos, we expect that clumps with a HeII luminosity in the order of $L_\mathrm{HeII1640} \sim 5 \times 10^{41} ~\si{erg.s^{-1}}$ (as e.g. the youngest cluster in Figure~\ref{fig:HeIILuminosities_PopIIIClumps}) should be distinguishable from the underlying Pop~II emission up to a large SFR of $\sim 10^3 ~\si{\Msun.yr^{-1}}$.
 However we caution the reader against the extrapolation of our relation beyond the average stellar-metallicity range considered in this study ($\sim 10^{-2} - 3 \times 10^{-1} ~\Zsun$).
 We also remind that the gas properties in the vicinity of the stellar populations (including its number density, dust-to-metal ratio and metallicity boost with respect to the stellar metallicity) have been calibrated against observations of typical star-forming galaxies in the $z \sim 6 - 9$ redshift range (Graziani et al. in preparation), therefore, any extrapolation beyond this range should be taken \textit{cum grano salis}.
+For example, in the second panel of Figure~\ref{fig:HeIILuminosity_PopIIConfusion} we show the empirical $L_\mathrm{HeII1640,WR}$ vs SFR relation found by \citet{Cassata_2013} for the HeII1640 line emission from WR stars in galaxies at $2 < z < 4.6$ (with SFR inferred from SED fitting), and the same relation derived by \citet{Visbal_2015} by adopting the model of \citet{Schaerer_2003} at $10^{-3} ~\Zsun$ (assuming a Salpeter IMF in the range $[1, \, 100] ~\Msun$ and constant SFR), demonstrating that lower metallicities, as well as different galaxy properties at lower redshifts, may raise the expected contamination level substantially.
+Different modeling choices for the WR and binary components will be explored in Saggini et al. in preparation.